NilsHolger/typescriptdesignpatterns/README.md

-the family is together: node, javascript, v8, c++ recommended javascript engine client side, server side => v8 is on es7 to explore: investigate test driven development in javascript and unit testing
+the family is together: node, javascript, v8, c++ recommended javascript engine client side, server side => v8 is on es7 to explore: investigate test driven development in javascript and unit testing namaste friend my soul honors your soul i honor the place in you where the entire universe resides. i honor the light, love, truth, beauty and peace within you, because it is also within me. in sharing these things we are united, we are the same, we are one.

 Creational